ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 2. Click on the language you want to translate.
 3. Click on the language.json file.
 4. Translate all sentences step by step.
-5. The process will be provided after the translated sentences are checked by me.
+5. The translated sentences will be approved after being checked by me.

 | Language           | Completed | Lang Code | Translation Page                                                                                           | Translator     |
 |--------------------|:-----------:|:-----------:|:------------------------------------------------------------------------------------------------------------:|----------------|